 “The impediment to action advances action.”
 Whatever stands in the way becomes the way.
 This persuades rationality when contemplating perceived barriers.
 We cannot view roadblocks as the end of a path because it is often these roadblocks that fuel the passion and creativity to advance.

 In the sense of pain, the answer is not to halt all activity and wait until it ceases.
 The solution comes from the process itself.
 Determining what caused it in the first place, making necessary changes to prevent further deterioration, and taking steps to phyiscally improve and guarentee it doesn’t happen again.
 This is why we are constantly testing and retesting the effects of treatment during a session.
 This allows us to narrow down the most accurate diagnosis and beneficial therapies.

 “You have power over your mind – not outside events.
 Realize this, and you will find strength.”
 A major theme in the book is that we have the ability to control our own perceptions regardless of the situation.
 When something happens against our expectations, we can either complain and stir up disappointment, or we can turn our thoughts to more productive means.
+Which is called mental management.
 He emphasizes our risk of losing the present due to preoccupation and dwelling on the future or past.